bentonwong/js-law-firm-billing-software/spec.md

   Validations check forms before saving for the following:
-  -presence of names, emails, passwords, dates, descriptions -all numerical values are greater than 0
-  -lawyer and client emails are unique and meet the format of an email address -time entry descriptions are at least 2 to 500 characters in length -client and lawyer ids are present to create the join table row -login email and passwords are valid and not blank
+  -presence of names, emails, passwords, dates, descriptions -all numerical values are equal or greater than 0 -lawyer and client emails are unique and meet the format of an email address -time entry descriptions are at least 2 to 100 characters in length -client and lawyer ids are present to create the join table row -login email and passwords are valid and not blank